ongkahyuan/py-practice/README.md

 2. From 1 to 100,000, given two numbers, find all the numbers between those two which are palindromic prime after removing one digit.
    - e.g., 115 and 130, then the answer should be 115, 116, 117, 118, 119, 121.
 3. Count the frequency of each word in an article, print out the top 10 words with frequency, and print out the sentence where the top 10 words appeared for the first and last time.
-   - e.g., [{"keyword": "the", "frequency": 5, "first_time": "It’s a story about people believing what they want to believe, even when there’s evidence to the contrary.", "last_time": "Marjorie Nugent, my mother’s sister and, depending on whom you ask, the meanest woman in East Texas."}].
+   - e.g., [{"keyword": "the", "frequency": 5, "first_time": "It’s a story about people believing what they want to believe, even when there’s evidence to the contrary.", "last_time": "I know this because the widow in the freezer was, in real life, my Aunt Marge, Mrs. Marjorie Nugent, my mother’s sister and, depending on whom you ask, the meanest woman in East Texas."}].
 4. Perform a GET request on "https://dev.beepbeep.tech/v1/sample_customer", the data returned from the API should have the structure below.
 Print the list of promotions sorted by their titles in descending alphabetical order.
 ```
 {